WeblateOrg/weblate/docs/contributing/start.rst

       virtualenv .venv
       .venv/bin/activate

-3. Install Weblate (this will need some system deps, see :ref:`quick-source`):
+3. Install Weblate (this will need some system deps, see :doc:`../admin/install/source`):

    .. code-block:: sh